Heating controls - five money-saving tips

 Room thermostats need a free flow of air to sense the temperature accurately – they must not be covered by curtains or blocked by furniture.
 Nearby electric fires, televisions or lamps could also stop them from working properly.

-One thing to note though is that many room thermostats are for one room only, so will turn your boiler off when the room it's sited in reaches the set temperature.
+Note that many room thermostats are for one room only, and will turn your boiler off when the room it's sited in reaches the set temperature.
 For this reason, it's best to install your thermostat in a room that you use all the time.

 3. Zone your heating